wdxcjnb6/CACD/README.md

-# CC_discover
+# CACD

-**CC_discover** is a time-series causal discovery framework that learns directed causal graphs — with lag and modulation direction — directly from multivariate time-series data, without requiring any predefined graph structure.
+**CACD** is a time-series causal discovery framework that learns directed causal graphs — with lag and modulation direction — directly from multivariate time-series data, without requiring any predefined graph structure.

 The model is built around a dual-branch decoder architecture: a **self-attention branch** captures within-channel temporal dynamics, and a **cross-attention branch** captures cross-channel causal relationships.
 Causal strength, transmission lag, and excitatory/inhibitory direction are extracted jointly from attention weights and input-gradient attribution.